alafty/ACML-Project/README.md

 yeild in a safer code and less time fixing type casting bugs.
 As for the version control client, Github was our choice as it is very widestream so there would be a very large support base.

+### Code Style
+This section is more about the "architecture" than the code style.
+For the frontend, the app is following the MVVM architecture, but not fully.
+In typical
+MVVM, there should be the Model, the View and the ViewModel.
+In our case, there was no need for the Model part as the data wasn't large enough that we'd need to cache it in a repository somewhere.
+The rest of the code was divided into the "Pages" - that resembe the View - and the "Services" - that resemble the ViewModel.
+The backend, however, was more suited for the use of routes and controllers.
+They can be similar to the View and ViewModel, but they are a bit more closely coupled.
+The backend and frontend architectures work hand-in-hand, but they have only 1 way to communicate.
+The the services from the frontend interact with the controllers from the backend.

 ### Installation
 In order to install and run our system first install node.js